MyHCel/RenderMan-For-Arch/README.md

 ./uninstall.sh
 ```

-The uninstaller will remove the installed package (only the RenderMan package) from pacman and will delete all the directories used by RenderMan.
+The uninstaller will remove the installed packages (except for dependencies) from pacman and will delete all the directories used by RenderMan.

 ## Known issues

-* RenderMan for Maya does not install automatically and is currently not working
-  (at least, I haven't figured it out yet).
+* None... for now.

 ## Notes

 * You can delete the "RenderMan-For-Arch" folder once the installation is done.

-* If you plan to use RenderMan for Blender, you will find the addon "zip" file in your Downloads
+* If you plan to use RenderMan for Blender, it is currently compatible only with Blender Versions
-  folder.
-Also, RenderMan 24 is currently compatible only with Blender Versions from 2.83 LTS up to 2.92.
+  from 2.83 LTS up to 2.92.

 ## I think that's all